eser/scabbia2-fw/README.md

 Contributing
 ------------
+All contributions should be filed on the [scabbiafw/scabbia2](http://github.com/scabbiafw/scabbia2) repository.

 * Fork the repo, push your changes to your fork, and submit a pull request.
 * If something does not work, please report it using GitHub issues.